Agile, Lean Startup, Holacracy: Stop Surfing The Management Fad

 Apostles

 Each self-respecting management religion has its own apostles, a small group of management gurus with larger-than-life characters.
-Just browse LinkedIn for like five minutes, you’ll find plenty.
+Just browse LinkedIn for like five minutes, and you’ll find plenty.

 But here’s the thing.
 It’s typically not the gurus themselves that regard their methodology as a religion.
 In fact, their writings often warn of the dangers of using their methodologies as universal recipes to success.